AphasiaBank | ![]() | English PWA Protocol Data |

 Materials in the AphasiaBank Protocol are available from here.

-Web-based administration can be done from here a> (investigator instructions) and here (picture stimuli).
+Web-based administration can be done from here (investigator instructions) and here (picture stimuli).

 Links to spreadsheets with participants' demographic data are available here; links to test results spreadhsheets are available here.